GeorgeJoseph5000/on-demand-traffic-light-control/README.md

   * The system will stop cars if not already on red light as per request

 ## Details & Program Flow Chart
-You can find system details and program flow chart in project documentation [here](https://drive.google.com/file/d/1xnArD0pQqNs-eGUwdwdOcArQW-ZRXa4F/view?usp=sharing).
+You can find system details and program flow chart in project documentation.